Everything You Need to Know Before Visiting Tayrona National Park

 - Hike to Cabo San Juan (the iconic beach with the hammocks on a hill!)

-- Swim at La Piscina
+- Swim at La Piscina, a natural calm-water swimming area

 How we spent our time in Tayrona